-KPMG seeks to increase working class staff numbers
+Accountancy giant KPMG to recruit more working class staff

 KMPG said that these employees were paid 8.6% less than those from the other socio-economic groups.

+In February, KMPG faced a backlash after its former chairman dismissed the notion of "unconscious bias" training.

+Earlier this month the firm was accused by the Financial Reporting Council (FRC) of giving it "false and misleading" information about collapsed construction giant Carillion.
+In July, KPMG was also criticised by the UK accounting regulator for its "unacceptable" bank audits for the third year in a row.

-According to data from the Social Mobility Commission, the national benchmark is that 39% of the UK workforce aged 16 plus are working class.
+According to data from the Social Mobility Commission, 39% of the UK workforce aged 16 plus are working class.

 The Labour Force survey also showed that 24% were "intermediate", defined as having parents with jobs such as secretaries, call centre agents and nursery nurses.
 The remaining 37% had "professional backgrounds" with parents working as teachers, finance managers, software designers and accountants.